Affiliate links on Android Authority may earn us a commission. Learn more.

-During this process you’ll also be asked if you want to set up extras like camera sensing, voice match, face match, Duo calling, and Ambient Mode.
-The majority of these features are optional but we highly recommend setting it all up if you want to make the most of your new smart display.
+During this process, you’ll be asked if you want to set up extras like camera sensing, voice match, face match, Duo calling, and Ambient Mode.
+Most of these features are optional, but we highly recommend setting it all up if you want to make the most of your new smart display.

-Many of these features aren’t new or exclusive to the Google Nest Hub Max, so we won’t go into tons of detail.
-Still, there are a few special Google Nest Hub Max features worth highlighting.
+Many of these features aren’t new or exclusive to the Google Nest Hub Max so we won’t go into much detail.
+Still, a few unique Google Nest Hub Max features are worth highlighting.

 Camera sensing technology

-With this feature you don’t need to touch or even speak to the Google Nest Hub Max if you want to dismiss a timer or pause a song.
+With this feature, you don’t need to touch or speak to the Google Nest Hub Max if you want to dismiss a timer or pause a song.

-Simply raise your hand and it’ll pause or end the timer.
+Simply raise your hand, and it’ll pause or end the timer.
 Repeating the same gesture will unpause any media playing.
-This is super helpful in loud environments or if your hands are full or dirty — great for those who use the display while cooking.
+This is helpful in loud environments or if your hands are full or dirty — great for those who use the display while cooking.

 I placed the Google Nest Hub Max in our kitchen for part of the review period and let my family interact with it.
-My wife and I both agreed that the gestures were a super useful addition, probably because our house is always chaotically noisy thanks to three kids.
+My wife and I agreed that the gestures were a super useful addition, probably because our house is always chaotically noisy, thanks to three kids.
 We also found the feature extremely reliable.
-My two year old struggled to get it to work half the time, but that’s more of a user (and height) error than a real problem.
+My two-year-old struggled to get it to work half the time, but that’s more of a user (and height) error than a real problem.

 Face match technology

 The concept here is identical to voice match, only that it identifies your face instead of your voice to provide personalized information.
 With this feature enabled, you’ll get user-specific info like calendar reminders, messages, and even music/video recommendations.
-You can also ask Google Assistant to create reminders for other members of your household, like asking them to get groceries or pick up the kids from school.
+You can also ask Google Assistant to create reminders for other household members, like asking them to get groceries or pick up the kids from school.